 Be safe out there, readers.
 It’s a dangerous big world.

-I am combing back through the years of this blog, trying to find any places where I might have said “the Chinese” or “the Fijians” and altering it to “most” or “many” or “some”.
+I am in process of editing this blog, trying to find any places where I might have said “the Chinese” or “the Fijians” and altering it to “most” or “many” or “some”.
 If I do not find them all, please forgive me.
 It is still a journey.